dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **uri** - the completion URI.

 # Interaction Types {#Interaction}
-If the DS wants the Client to initiate the interaction with the User, then the DS will return an interaction object {{interactionObject}} so that the Client can can hand off interactions with the User to the DS.
+If the AS wants the Client to initiate the interaction with the User, then the AS will return an interaction object {{interactionObject}} so that the Client can can hand off interactions with the User to the AS.
 The Client will initiate the interaction with the User in one of the following ways:

 ## "popup" Type
 The Client will create a new popup child browser window containing the value of the uri attribute of the interaction object.
 \[Editor: more details on how to do this]

-The DS will close the window when the interactions with the User are complete. \[Editor: confirm DS can do this still on all browsers, or does Client need to close]
+The AS will close the window when the interactions with the User are complete. \[Editor: confirm AS can do this still on all browsers, or does Client need to close]

-The DS MAY respond to the completion request {{CompletionRequest}} before the popup window has been closed.
+The AS MAY respond to the completion request {{CompletionRequest}} before the popup window has been closed.

 ## "redirect" Type
 The Client will redirect the User to the value of the uri attribute of the interaction object.
-When the DS interactions with the User are complete, the DS will redirect the User to the redirect_uri the Client provided in the initiation request.
+When the AS interactions with the User are complete, the AS will redirect the User to the redirect_uri the Client provided in the initiation request.

-If the Client made a completion request when starting the interaction, the DS MAY respond to the completion request {{CompletionRequest}} before the User has been redirected back to the Client.
+If the Client made a completion request when starting the interaction, the AS MAY respond to the completion request {{CompletionRequest}} before the User has been redirected back to the Client.

 ## "qrcode" Type
 The Client will create a {{QR Code}} of the uri attribute of the interaction object and display the resulting graphic and the message attribute of the interaction object as a text string.